 Step 5: Confirm the operation and click “Finish” to proceed.

 2. Extend Server 2016 volume with safe partition software

 If your partition layout doesn’t meet the requirements or if you don’t want to delete any partition, you have to run third party software.
-There are many choices in the market, but as I said above, you’d better back up server in advance and run safe partition software.
+There are many choices in the market, but as I said above, you’d better run the safest software.

 Some people think that it doesn’t matter if the program is safe or not, because they have backup.
 Obviously, it’s wrong.
 There are large amount of data in a server.
 If the system or partition is damaged, it costs such a long time to restore and verify data.
 As the safest tool, NIUBI Partition Editor has many advantages when resizing server drives.
 For example:

-- It has Virtual Mode and Cancel-at-well technology to avoid wrong operations before apply and when executing.
+- It has Virtual Mode and Cancel-at-well technology to avoid wrong operations before applying changes.

 - If it detects error when modify partitions, it’ll revert server to original status in a flash automatically.
 If it happens, your server will back online immediately without modification.